Praia da Adraga is dotted with dark rocks

 There’s no direct public transportation to this beach, but it’s between Praia da Ursa and Praia Grande, and not difficult to reach by car.
 It has a parking lot, but on summer days make sure you go early or you may not find a spot.

-Bus 439 that departs from the Portela de Sintra terminal to Praia Grande stops in Almoçageme, which is about a 20-minute walk from the beach.
+Scotturb bus 439 that departs from the Portela de Sintra terminal to Praia Grande stops in Almoçageme, which is about a 20-minute walk from the beach (the stop is called “Almoçageme Largo” -- walk all the way down Rua da Praia da Adraga from there).

 Attractions by Praia da Adraga